ouripoupko/gloki/README.md

 ## Known defects

-- need to check again if sorting page is safe from updates
 - long lists push icon below screen
 - icon better be a floating button
 - community name in scan dialog is jibrish if in hebrew
+- save session data to survive refresh